rjchicago/docker-event-stream/readme.md

 docker run --rm -it alpine:3.15 sh
 ```

-In the application shell, you will the stream of docker events...
+In the application shell, you will see the stream of docker events...

 ``` js
 {